 The term stablecoin refers to a type of cryptocurrency which attempts to peg its market value to some external asset like USD, EUR, Gold or some other cryptocurrency.

 DeFi smart contracts enabled creation of cryptocurrencies which have a fixed value i.e. equal to 1 USD or say 1 oz (ca. 38 g) of gold.

-Depending on how a stablecoin is built it may various mechanisms in place to ensure its price always remains very close to the peg.
+Depending on how a stablecoin is programmed on a smart contract level it may have various mechanisms in place to ensure its price always remains very close to the peg.

 While there are a lot of stablecoins in DeFi ecosystem each comes with its own specifics:

 The DAI stablecoin is decentralized and fully governed by smart contracts without any privileged parties.
 It's a stablecoin that built per DeFi principles and to a large extent fully autonomous.

 The Tether's USDT is also a stablecoin built on Ethereum.
 Unlike DAI, it is centralized where certain privileged parties (i.e. Tether Limited) can add new tokens into circulation at will as well as freeze tokens belonging to other users.

 So, while there are a lot of stablecoins built on Ethereum not all of them are built per DeFi principles.